kenjitheman/ecoman/README.md

 ```
 Based on the data provided for Kyiv on this day, here are some advice:

 1. Humidity is at 100%.
-It might be a good idea to stay indoors or find activities that can be done inside to avoid discomfort caused by the high humidity.
+It might be a good idea to stay indoors or find activities
+that can be done inside to avoid discomfortcaused by the high humidity.

 2. PM10 levels are at 8.47 ug/m3, which is considered low.
 However, it is still advisable to reduce exposure to outdoor air pollution.
 If possible, avoid spending extended periods of time in heavily polluted areas.

 3. PM2.5 levels are at 5 ug/m3, also considered low.
+Nonetheless,
-Nonetheless, take precautions if you have any respiratory conditions.
+take precautions if you have any respiratory conditions.
 Consider wearing a mask if necessary.

-4. The pressure is at 998.38 hPa, indicating relatively stable weather conditions.
+4. The pressure is at 998.38 hPa,
+indicating relatively stable weather conditions.
 It would be a good day for outdoor activities or exploring the city.

 5. The temperature is 10.94 degrees Celsius.
 Dress accordingly to stay comfortable outdoors.
 You might need a light jacket or sweater.

 6. The Air Quality Index (AQI) is at 23, indicating good air quality.
 Enjoy outdoor activities without any major concerns for air pollution.

 Remember, these recommendations are based on the available data and general guidelines.
 Use your judgment and take into account any personal health considerations or local regulations.
 ```

 ## installation